basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 ## Serving Advertisements

-Riak is very often a good choice for serving advertising content to many different web and mobile users simultaneously with low latency.
-Content of this sort, e.g. images or text, can be stored in Riak either using unique keys generated either by the application or by Riak.
-Keys can be created, for example, based on a campaign or company ID for easy retrieval.
+Riak is often a good choice for serving advertising content to many different web and mobile users simultaneously with low latency.
+Content of this sort, e.g. images or text, can be stored in Riak using unique generated either by the application or by Riak.
+Keys can be created based on, for example, a campaign or company ID for easy retrieval.

 #### Complex Case